The Gersten conjecture for $p$-adic \'etale Tate twists and the $p$-adic cycle class map: The -adic cycle class map

 \begin{theorem} Assume that $k$ is finite.
-Let $X$ be a somoth projective $S$-scheme with special fiber $X_k$ (in the following also denoted by $X_1$).
+Let $X$ be a smooth projective $S$-scheme with special fiber $X_k$ (in the following also denoted by $X_1$).
 We denote the inclusion of the special fiber by $i:X_k\to X$ and set $X_n=X\times_A A/\pi^n$.
 Let $d$ be the relative dimension of $X$ over $S$.
-Then for for $q\in\{0,1\}$ there are isomorphisms
+Then for $q\in\{0,1\}$ there are isomorphisms

 \end{theorem} \begin{proof} In the following we denote the change of sites $X_\et\to X_{\rm Nis}$ as well as the change of sites $({X_k})_\et\to ({X_k})_{\rm Nis}$ by $\epsilon$.
 We first note that the Galois symbol map $i^*\hat{\cal K}^M_{d,X,\rm Nis}/p^r\to i^*\cal H^d(\cal T_r(d)_{X,\rm Nis})$ factorises through $\K^M_{d,X_n,\rm Nis}/p^r$ for $n$ large enough.
 Via a norm argument one first reduces this statement to the case in which the residue field is large and therefore the improved Milnor $K$-theory coincides with ordinary Milnor $K$-theory.
 This case can be deduced from the short exact sequence $0\to 1+\pi^n\roi_X \to \roi_X^\times \to \roi_{X_n}^\times \to 0$, which induces the unit filtration on Milnor $K$-theory, noticing that in the Nisnevich topology the group $(1+\pi^n\roi_X)/p^r=0$ for $n$ large enough by Hensel's lemma \cite[II, Lem.
 2]{Elkik1973}.
 Indeed, the kernel of the restriction map $i^*\cal K^M_{d,X}\to \cal K^M_{d,X_n}$ is locally generated by elements of the form $\{1+\pi^n a,f_1,\dots,f_{d-1}\}$ with $f_1,\dots,f_{d-1}$ units \cite[Lemma 1.3.1]{KaS86}.
 This implies the first isomorphism of the theorem (without any restriction on $q$).
 Next we consider the Leray spectral sequence